Salamis, Cyprus: Early history

 The earliest archaeological finds go back to the eleventh century BC (Late Bronze Age III).
 The copper ores of Cyprus made the island an essential node in the earliest trade networks, and Cyprus was a source of the orientalizing cultural traits of mainland Greece at the end of the Greek Dark Ages, hypothesized by Walter Burkert in 1992.
 Children's burials in Canaanite jars indicate a Phoenician presence.
 A harbour and a cemetery from this period have been excavated.
 The town is mentioned in Assyrian inscriptions as one of the kingdoms of Iadnana (Cyprus).
 In 877 BC, an Assyrian army reached the Mediterranean shores for the first time.
 In 708 BC, the city-kings of Cyprus paid homage to Sargon II of Assyria (Burkert).
 The first coins were minted in the 6th century BC, following Persian prototypes.

-Cyprus was under the control of the Assyrians at this time but the city-states of the island enjoyed a relative independence as long as they paid their tribute to the Assyrian king.
+Cyprus was under the control of the Assyrians at this time but the city-states of the island enjoyed relative independence as long as they paid their tribute to the Assyrian king.
 This allowed the kings of the various cities to accumulate wealth and power.
 Certain burial customs observed in the "royal tombs" of Salamis relate directly to Homeric rites, such as the sacrifice of horses in honor of the dead and the offering of jars of olive oil.
-Some scholars have interpreted this phenomenon as the result of influence of the Homeric Epics in Cyprus.
+Some scholars have interpreted this phenomenon as the result of influence of the Homeric epics in Cyprus.
 Most of the grave goods come from the Levant or Egypt.

-According to the foundation myth, the founder of Salamis is said to be Teucer, son of Telamon, who could not return home after the Trojan war because he had failed to avenge his brother Ajax.
-There is however some evidence that the area had been occupied long before the alleged arrival of Mycenaeans (at Enkomi) and the town of Salamis was developed as a replacement when Engkomi was isolated from the sea.
+According to the foundation myth, the founder of Salamis is said to be Teucer, son of Telamon, who could not return home after the Trojan War because he had failed to avenge his brother Ajax.
+There is however some evidence that the area had been occupied long before the alleged arrival of Mycenaeans (at Enkomi) and the town of Salamis was developed as a replacement when Enkomi was isolated from the sea.
 There is otherwise little direct evidence to support the foundation myth.

 In the Greek period

 In the 11th century BC, the town was confined to a rather small area around the harbour but soon expanded westwards to occupy the area, which today is covered by forest.
-The cemetery of Salamis covers a large area from the western limits of the forest to the Monastery of St. Barnabas to the west, to the outskirts of the village of Ayios Serghios to the north, and to the outskirts of Enkomi village to the south.
+The cemetery of Salamis covers a large area from the western limits of the forest to the Monastery of Saint Barnabas to the west, to the outskirts of the village of Ayios Serghios to the north, and to the outskirts of Enkomi to the south.
 It contains tombs dating from the 9th century BC down to the Early Christian period.
 The earlier tombs are within the forest area, near the boundary of the early town.